bigskysoftware/grugbrain.dev/index.md

 "no, grug not build that abstraction"

-"no, grug not put water on body every day or drink less black think juice you stop ask now"
+"no, grug not put water on body every day or drink less black think juice you stop repeat ask now"

 note, this good engineering advice but bad career advice: "yes" is magic word for more shiney rock and put in charge of large tribe of developer